What will happen if you take some of your pension money?

 Things to consider before taking money from your pension

-• In the examples above, we’ve assumed no investment changes to the value of your pension or drawdown account.
-However, as it stays invested, it still has the potential to go down or up in value and you may get back less than the amount you invested.
-A sustained drop in the value of the investment means that you will have less money from which to take an income
+- As your pension stays invested, it still has the potential to go down or up in value and you may get back less than the amount you invested.
+A sustained drop in the value of the investment means that you will have less money from which to take an income.

-• Once you have taken any money which is subject to income tax from your pension, your annual allowance for future payments to defined contribution pensions reduces from £60,000 to £10,000.
+- Once you have taken any money which is subject to income tax from your pension, your annual allowance for future payments to defined contribution pensions reduces from £60,000 to £10,000.
 This is known as money purchase annual allowance.
 You’ll be subject to tax charges if the amount you pay in to any personal pensions exceeds your annual allowance.
-You should think carefully before you take anything other than the tax-free cash from your pension
+You should think carefully before you take anything other than the tax-free cash from your pension.
+We have more information on pension allowances here.

 Make your pension work harder with our guides and articles.